rhyscitlema/Calculator-Android/readme.txt

    http://rhyscitlema.com/applications/on-android-os

 2- Open the Command Line Interface Terminal
-3- Go to ./jni folder to get the "mfet_jni"
+3- Go to ./jni folder to get the "rfet_jni"

 4- Change directory to this directory
 5- Go into file 'local.properties' and set